chatixia blog

 How the Pieces Fit Together

-The signaling protocol is a thin layer that serves a single purpose: getting WebRTC peers past the bootstrapping problem.
-Two peers on different networks cannot exchange SDP offers directly because they do not know each other’s network addresses yet.
-The registry acts as a rendezvous point where peers can find each other and exchange the information needed to establish direct connections.
+The signaling protocol is a thin layer that solves the bootstrapping problem: two peers on different networks cannot exchange SDP directly because they do not know each other’s addresses.
+The registry acts as a rendezvous point.

 ComponentResponsibilityDoes NOT do